NORMANDY - By Tom Charlier

 "It just shows how fast we're losing them," Hight says.

 In fact, of the more than 16 million Americans who served in World War II, only 1.87 million were still alive in 2010, Census figures show, down from 5.17 million in 2000.

 In Shelby County, Tenn., Census estimates put the number of World War II vets at 3,468 last year, down from 11,299 a decade earlier.

 By the end of this decade, barely a quarter-million will be left nationwide, according to the Veterans Affairs Administration.

-Veterans such as Richard Elliott, for instance, used the GI Bill to attend the University of Tennessee-Knoxville and get the degree that allowed him to eventually become longtime president of the Memphis Area Teachers Credit Union.
+as Richard Elliott, for instance, used the GI Bill to attend the University of Tennessee-Knoxville and get the degree that allowed him to eventually become longtime president of the Memphis Area Teachers Credit Union.

 "That was the best thing that ever happened," said Elliott, who fought with Gen. George S. Patton's Third Army in the Bulge.
 "I hadn't graduated high school when I was drafted."

 For black soldiers such as Clarence Mason, however, the war and service overseas only underscored the inequalities they faced at home.